LIer running 7 marathons in 7 days for vets

 “Last year, it was just the beginning of us putting this together to honor our troops, veterans and fallen heroes,” she said in an interview Friday night.
 “There were many places we wanted to do a route and others we wanted to honor, but just couldn’t fit in.”

-Casale kicked off the marathon series Saturday morning in Huntington, where she was joined by nearly 30 fellow runners.
+Casale stepped off the marathon series Saturday morning in Huntington, where she was joined by nearly 30 other runners.
 She left the starting line at the Elks Lodge dressed in red, white and blue after a 9 a.m. opening ceremony.

 New marathons this year include ones in Sound Beach, Miller Place and on Shelter Island.
 Air Force Staff Sgt.
 Louis Bonacasa of Coram, who died in Afghanistan in 2015, will be among those honored.